 Your Medicare Options

-What is the difference between a medigap (supplement) plan and a medicare advantage plan
+What is the difference between a Medicare Supplement Plan(Medi-gap) and a Medicare Advantage Plan(Part C)?

 MEDICARE SUPPLEMENT PLANS

 ‘Medi-gap’ plans, are used only by people enrolled in original Medicare.
 Medicare Supplement plans are designed to cover some, or most of your out-of-pocket expenses that traditional Medicare does not pay.
 Supplements generally cover the twenty percent that Medicare A and B do not cover.
 The Supplement plan may also include coverage for the Part A hospital deductible ($1,340.00 in 2018) Part B co-insurance and co-payments, medical emergencies abroad, and certain other benefits based on the plan you choose.
 Each Medicare Supplement plan is standardized by law.
 The benefits of each plan are identical depending on the letter of the plan you choose.
 Regardless of which insurance company you select for the Supplement, the coverage from each lettered plan is the same.
 Medi-gap plans are accepted nation-wide by any provider who accepts Medicare.
 If the doctor or hospital takes Medicare, the Supplement plan must be accepted as well.
 Medicare Supplement plans do not include prescription drug coverage.
 A stand-alone Medicare Part D drug plan is required to cover prescription medications.
 The three most popular plans in the Medicare Supplement market are Plan F, Plan G, and Plan N.